ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Experiments

-\textbf{ZENITH's LR Scheduling Mechanism.} Figure~\ref{fig:lr_decay}(a-b) displays the evolution of $L_2$ gradient norm and the corresponding LR adaptation of ZENITH.
-Figure~\ref{fig:lr_decay}a shows that the gradient norm may initially increase or plateau for some time during the early phase of entering a loss basin.
+Figure~\ref{fig:lr_decay} displays the evolution of the gradient norm and the corresponding LR adaptation of ZENITH.
+Figure~\ref{fig:lr_decay}a shows that the gradients may initially increase or plateau during the early phase of entering a loss basin.
 During this period, Figure~\ref{fig:lr_decay}b shows that ZENITH maintains a high LR.
-As the optimizer approaches a minimum, the gradient norm diminishes.
-ZENITH uses this signal to perform commensurate LR decay, stabilizing the convergence process.
-As the gradient norm approaches 0, the LR decreases concurrently, enabling precise convergence.
+As we approach a minimum, the gradient norm diminishes, and ZENITH performs commensurate LR decay.
 Interestingly, the LR trajectories in Figure~\ref{fig:lr_decay}b mirror well-known manual schedules.
-The MNIST trajectory resembles an exponential decay, while the CIFAR-10 and ImageNet-100 trajectories resemble polynomial (linear) decay.
-The remaining three resemble cosine annealing, where the LR initially reduces slowly, then undergoes a phase of faster decay, and finally stabilizes near a lower bound.
-However, using these manual schedules requires prior knowledge of the total iteration count or ideal decay rate, which is problematic because these parameters vary greatly across configurations.
-For example, while both CIFAR-10 and ImageNet-100 exhibit linear decay patterns in Figure~\ref{fig:lr_decay}b, ImageNet-100 needs over twice as many iterations.
+The MNIST trajectory resembles an exponential decay, while the CIFAR-10 and ImageNet-100 trajectories resemble cosine annealing.
+The remaining three trajectories resemble a smoothed step decay.
+However, these manual schedules require prior knowledge of the optimal total iteration count or decay rate, both of which vary greatly across configurations.
+For example, while both CIFAR-10 and ImageNet-100 exhibit cosine annealing patterns in Figure~\ref{fig:lr_decay}b, ImageNet-100 needs over twice as many iterations.
 ZENITH resolves this issue by modulating the LR using gradient signals.
-This smart scheduling, together with the lower per-iteration wall-clock times shown in Table~\ref{tab:overhead_comparison}, reduces wall-clock training times.

-\textbf{ZENITH's Scale-Invariance.} Figure~\ref{fig:lr_decay}(a-b) shows that ZENITH remains robust regardless of the absolute scale of the gradient norm.
-For instance, MNIST has much lower norms than ImageNet-100.
-However, because ZENITH modulates the LR based on the ratio of the current norm to its historical peak, it is scale-invariant.
-This ensures versatility across diverse tasks, datasets, and model architectures.